■ Duties and responsibilities:

 • Feel free to say “I don’t know” if you lack specific factual information or if questions are outside your area of expertise.

 • Refrain from making corrections to a report at the patient's request, unless you are satisfied the correction is warranted.
-Where appropriate, document in the record your rationale for making the correction.
+Where appropriate, document your rationale for making the correction.

 Your statements